- By: Pedro Candeias

 You can manipulate training overload by changing the intensity, volume, frequency or the type of exercise.

 PRINCIPLE OF CREATIVITY

 Don’t give up on them, when they are not talented or stimulated by their parents to an active and healthy life.
-If you look carefully, most of parents trust you their Kids so you can help them giving their son or daughter a better life.
+If you look carefully, most of the parents trust you their Kids so you can help them give their son or daughter a better life.

 They think that you have the capacity of influencing their Kids health and personality… We all know 99,9% of Karate Dojos charge money for the classes.
 Every Karate teacher has the right to be paid for their time and dedication).